-Adapted from chapter 5 of our chairman Dr. Stephen D. Mumford’s book, American Democracy and the Vatican: Population Growth and National Security (1984).
-The book is available at Kindle here, and is available to read for free here.
+This excerpt has been adapted from Chapter 5 of our Chairman Dr. Stephen D. Mumford’s book, American Democracy and the Vatican: Population Growth and National Security (1984).
+The book is available at Kindle here and to read for free here.

 For decades, there have been claims from within the population establishment (often made by Catholics) that the only way to get the Vatican to change its position on this issue is through “communication.”
 It is now understood that the reason the Church has not “communicated” is that it recognizes that it cannot change its position and still retain its power.
 A change in position would result in a tremendous loss of authority, precipitating a loss of power.
 Communication with the leadership of the Church will not occur for reasons that are discussed in this report.

 A “Catholic” Administration

 If the stakes are high for the Church as an institution, they are critical for all nations and people, including Americans.
 That world population growth poses a serious security threat has been well established.
 Under the Carter Administration, the National Security Council first acknowledged this threat, which was subsequently reaffirmed.
 The election of President Reagan has introduced an administration that is the most Catholic in American history.
 His first National Security Advisor, Richard Allen, a Catholic, halted within the Council further discussion of population growth as a national security threat.
 His second National Security Advisor, William Clark, a Catholic, announced that the Carter council had “erred” in this determination and that this “error” must be corrected.
 Reagan’s CIA director, William Casey, a Catholic, ignores any intelligence that would indicate that overpopulation is a security threat.
 Alexander Haig, a Catholic who was Reagan’s first secretary of state, supported the Carter council’s position on this issue but, according to Haig, was drummed out of office by his Catholic colleagues.
 His replacement, George Shultz, a Catholic, remains silent in this regard.